TANPURA

 The Indian Tun wood is mostly used for building a Tanpura.

-The instruments receive a shellac varnish using natural
+instruments receive a shellac varnish using natural pigments.

-pigments.
 Yellowish to reddisch shades are the rule.
+These come

-These come in different lightness and range from transparent
+in different lightness and range from transparent to almost

-borders of celluloid and plain celluloid inlays as well
+of celluloid and plain celluloid inlays as well as woodcarvings

 POSSIBLE TUNINGS OF TANPURAS